SAP-archive/cloud-function-nodejs-samples/examples/hello-timer/README.md

 ## Test
 In order to verify that the function `hello-timer` is invoked according to the configurations of the three timer triggers, view the logs using:
 ```
-xfsrt-cli faas project logs -n hello-timer --functions hello-timer
+xfsrt-cli faas project logs --functions hello-timer
 ```

 Expected result:
-* You should be able to see that e.g. `timer1` causes log entries of format `"/faas/timer/timer1 <timestamp>` to be written every 15 seconds.
+* You should be able to see that e.g. `timer1` causes log entries of format `"/default/sap.xfs.faas/timer1 <timestamp>` to be written every 15 seconds.

 ## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.